konpanousis/ConceptDiscoveryModels/README.md

 # Sparse Linear Concept Discovery Models

-This is the official code implementation for the paper titled "Sparse Linear Concept Discovery Models".
+This is the official code implementation for the paper titled "Sparse Linear Concept Discovery Models", Accepted (Oral) @ ICCVW-CLVL 2023.
 We propose a novel framework towards Interpretable Deep Networks using multi-modal models and a simple yet effective concept selection mechanism.

-Accepted (Oral) @ ICCVW-CLVL 2023.

 # Abstract